 At 100, Herrera has become someone whom newspapers regularly declare, as Proust sardonically put it, one of “the last representatives of a world to which no witness any longer exists.”
 Of course, it is actually true, and the art world is finally paying its proper respects.
 The Whitney is at work on a retrospective for next year, Lisson Gallery, which represents her, is planning a show for later this year, and Alison Klayman, who directed Ai Weiwei: Never Sorry, is making a documentary about her life.

 Meanwhile, though, Herrera is continuing to work.
-She still draws when she feels well enough, sitting by her front window, sketching out ideas for new paintings, which she then has transfers to grid paper and has her assistant execute.
+She still draws when she feels well enough, sitting by her front window, sketching out ideas for new paintings, which she then has transferred to grid paper and has her assistant execute.
 An unfinished new painting was sitting in her studio, a green triangle filling half of it.
 She was thinking about what to do with it next.

 I asked her where her ideas for her forms come from.
 “I have to have it in my head,” she said.
 “I do a drawing, and then I figure it out.”